 A gravel road to Col des Laquets in the French Pyrenees

 Set high in the central Pyrenees, the road is totally unpaved.
 It’s a steep and loose-surfaced road, stunningly scenic with spectacular cliff edges and two short tunnels.
 But it is not for the inexperienced or unfit due to the combination of the altitude and technical road surface.
-The road was called the Old Toll Road (which is not a road).
+The road is called the Old Toll Road (which is not a road).
 A large gate prevents users to go by car but a gate allows hikers and cyclists to pass.

 Pic: Raphaël Ehret